josecuellar/josecuellar.github.io/_posts/2025-12-26-situational-awareness-management-model.md

 categories:
   - Communication
 tags:
-  - feedback
+  - situational-awareness
-  - nonverbal-communication
+  - leading-with-depth
-  - communication
+  - leadership-model
-  - team-guidance
+  - sustainable-teams
   - team-impact
+  - team-autonomy
+  - psychology-in-leadership
+  - business-impact
+  - people-first
 ---

 2025 has been a year of challenges achieved.